graciellehigino/ms_range_interactions/manuscript.md

 areas and observation of charismatic species [@Alhajeri2019HigCor].

 The connection between occurrence and interaction data is a frequent debate in Ecology.
+For instance, macroecological models are often used with point or range occurrence data in order to investigate the dynamics of a species with its environment.
+However, these models do not account for ecological interactions, which might largely affect species distribution [@AbregoAccSpe,
-For instance, some argue that occurrence data can also capture real-time interactions [@Roy2016FocPla; @Ryan2018RolCit], and, because of that, it would not be necessary to include ecological interaction dynamics in macroecological models.
+@Afkhami2014MutEff, @Araujo2014ImpBio].
+Some researchers argue that occurrence data can also capture real-time interactions [@Roy2016FocPla; @Ryan2018RolCit], and, because of that, it would not be necessary to include ecological interaction dynamics in macroecological models.
 On the other hand, many mechanistic simulation models in ecology have considered the effect of competition and facilitation in range shifts, whilst the use of trophic interactions in this context remains insufficient [@Cabral2017MecSim].
 The rationale behind these models comes from the fact that interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni] that ultimately affects the composition, richness, and successional patterns of communities across multiple biomes.
-Therefore, changes in herbivores abundance, for example, can lead to significant direct and indirect effects on plant-animal interaction and also the processes of the ecosystem [@Anderson2016SpaDis;
+Therefore, changes in herbivores abundance, for example, can lead to significant direct and indirect effects on plant-animal interaction and also the processes of the ecosystem [@Anderson2016SpaDis; @Dattilo2018EcoNet; @Pringle2016LarHer;
-@Dattilo2018EcoNet; @Pringle2016LarHer; @Young2013EffMam].
-Herbivores and
-pollinators, more precisely, are core study groups for these models since they are the main connection between the plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr; Scott2018RolHer].
-Consequently, the presence of large herbivores could represent the presence of both plant resources and potential predators.
+@Young2013EffMam].
+Herbivores and pollinators, more precisely, are core study groups for these models since they are the main connection between the plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr; @Scott2018RolHer].
+Consequently, the presence of herbivores could represent the presence of both plant resources and potential predators.
 Such processes are not commonly considered in species distribution assessments, and potentially explain some of the observed inaccuracies in species occurrence data.

 One potential option for improving our estimates of species’ distributions is to make use of data on ecological interactions.
 A complete assessment of ecological interactions is even more difficult.
-The number of interactions sampled will always be lower than the number of possible interactions, mainly due to forbidden links [@Jordano2016SamNet].
+The number of interactions sampled will always be lower than the number of mathematically possible interactions, mainly due to forbidden links [@Jordano2016SamNet].
 This lack of information, known as the Eltonian Shortfall, is aggravated by slanted and different sampling methods [@Poisot2020EnvBia; @Hortal2015SevSho].
 Nevertheless,